graphql/graphiql/docs/migration/graphiql-6.0.0.md

 If you can't migrate before upgrading to v6, pin `@graphiql/plugin-explorer` to its last `5.x` release from npm and track the v5 LTS branch, where it stays maintained.

+## GraphQL.js minimum version

+GraphiQL 6 requires `graphql` `^16.11.0 || ^17.0.0`.
+GraphQL.js 16.11 fixes OneOf input validation for nullable variables and rejects arrays during input-object coercion, so earlier 16.x releases do not provide the behavior v6 expects.
+Upgrade `graphql` first.

+If you must remain on GraphQL.js 15 or 16.0–16.10, stay on `graphiql` 5.x and the matching previous majors of the other packages.

 ## Theme, density, and font-size settings

 v6 adds a settings dialog (the gear icon in the activity rail) with controls for theme, density, and font size, backed by a new `useGraphiQLSettings()` hook in `@graphiql/react`.
 Settings persist to `localStorage` and apply live via `data-*` attributes, so custom CSS can key off them the same way component internals do.